axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/new-dashboard/index.rst

 **Excel export**

-You can export all data of the task widget by clicking on the link ``Export to Excel`` at the bottom left corner of the widget information panel.
+In view mode, you can export all data of the task widget by clicking on the link ``Export to Excel`` at the bottom left corner of the widget information panel.

 |task-export-excel|